Kristen Stewart, Cara Delevingne & Pharrell Williams To Star In New Chanel Campaign

-Karl Lagerfeld selected some of his favorite muses to front the ad for the launch of the Gabrielle bag — and we can’t wait to see the cool campaign!
+Karl Lagerfeld selected some of his favorite muses for the campaign for the launch of the Gabrielle bag — and we can’t wait to see the cool campaign!
 Can you?

 Another season, another Kristen Stewart Chanel campaign — and we couldn’t be happier about the news!
 The actress has been tapped by the French fashion house for the campaign for the Gabrielle bag, a new silhouette that debuted during the Spring/Summer 2017 show — and she isn’t alone!
 Along with KStew, the campaign will also feature Caroline de Maigret, Pharrell Williams, and Cara Delevingne — she’s clearly in good company!
 Lensed by Karl Lagerfeld, we can’t wait to see the bag make its stylish debut with some of his fave faces.